-A: We are judged as 'Outstanding' by Ofsted, but to be honest - we do advise families to visit us and judge for yourselves because Ofsted reports are only a snapshot of what 1 person has seen on 1 day, and we hear (and have experienced first hand) many differing views of how accurate Ofsted inspections really are.
-If you want to take other people's feedback into account, please take a look at our actual family feedback.
+A: We are judged as 'Outstanding' by Ofsted, but to be honest - we do advise families to visit us and judge for yourselves because Ofsted reports are only a snapshot of what one person has seen on one day, and we hear (and have experienced first hand) many differing views of how accurate Ofsted inspections really are.
+If you want to take other people's feedback into account, please take a look at our family feedback.

 Q: What policies and procedures do you have in place?